Raya513/IOT_LAB_BACKEND/README.md

-A backend application for a simple food ordering application
+A backend application for a simple food ordering application using Django and REST-APIs